Modelling of an Assembled Product

 parentObject to properly map the hierarchy of assets

-The spreadsheet table and .json file are available.
+The and are available.